Nerstrand Big Woods State Park to close for special deer hunt

 Special hunts are also taking place in other state parks.
 The DNR thanks visitors for their attention and adherence to safety measures.
 Details on which areas of each park are affected by the special deer hunts can be found in the “Visitor Alert” boxes on the individual park website pages.

-For a list of the locations, dates and access restrictions for state park special CWD deer hunts, visit the special hunts webpage or contact the DNR Information Center at info.dnr@state.mn.us (link sends email), or 888-646-6367 (8 a.m. to 6 p.m.
-Mon.-Fri., 8 a.m. to 4:30 p.m.
-Sat.).
+For a list of the locations, dates and access restrictions for state park special CWD deer hunts, visit the special hunts webpage or contact the DNR Information Center at info.dnr@state.mn.us or 888-646-6367 (8 a.m. to 6 p.m.
+Monday-Friday, 8 a.m. to 4:30 p.m.
+Saturday).